MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ### Get media

 How to get images on tweets.

-This example is for the [Search API](#search-api) but can work for other methods too.
+?> This example is for the [Search API](#search-api) but can work for other methods too such as [User timeline](#get-a-user39s-timeline).

-Add entities to your request, then use the media value if one exists on entities.
+Add _entities_ to your request, then use the media value, if one exists on a tweet's entities.

 ```python
 cursor = tweepy.Cursor(